norkorr/project/README.md

 We use a Zotero group library for the collection and management of research literature and printed editions of letters.
 The group is public.
 You can find us here: [NorKorr Zotero Group Library](https://www.zotero.org/groups/2214573/norkorr)

+## Archived Version

+An archived version of the initial repository for NorKorr can be found here: (https://github.com/arockenberger/NorKorr).
+It contains project information, especially in the Wiki and Projects, all files used for the poster created for DHN2019, and scripts for a blog-like website hosted on GitHub Pages.
+All content has been moved into new repositories under the organisation [Norkorr](github.com/norkorr).
+The website has been moved to the [academic blog platform Hypotheses.org](https://norkorr.hypotheses.org/)

 ## Contact

 Do you want to cite this project?
 Look at [CITATION](CITATION.txt)